 That’s where you come in!
 HowWeRoll needs you to automate their Salesforce-based routine maintenance system.
 You’ll ensure that anything that might cause unnecessary damage to the vehicle, or worse, endanger the customer is flagged.
 You’ll also integrate Salesforce with HowWeRoll’s back-office system that keeps track of warehouse inventory.
 This completely separate system needs to sync on a regular basis with Salesforce.
 Synchronization ensures that HowWeRoll’s headquarters (HQ) knows exactly how much equipment is available when making a maintenance request, and alerts them when they need to order more equipment.

 You’ll be working with the following standard objects:

 Maintenance Request (renamed Case) — Service requests for broken vehicles, malfunctions, and routine maintenance.

-Equipment (renamed Product) — Items in the warehouse used to fix or maintain RVs.
-Repair parts have a flag indicating that they are for repair.
+Equipment (renamed Product) — Parts and items in the warehouse used to fix or maintain RVs.

 This section represents the culmination of your meetings with key HowWeRoll stakeholders.
 It’s your blueprint to programmatically automate the support and maintenance side of their business.

 With the exponential increase in RV popularity worldwide, HowWeRoll is supplying hundreds more luxury and economy vehicles around the globe.
 Along with this increase in their rental stock comes an inevitable increase in equipment failure.
 HowWeRoll has an existing process to handle these failures, but they want you to build an automation for their routine maintenance.
 You’ll build a programmatic process that automatically schedules regular checkups on the equipment based on the date that the equipment was installed.